UUÂãÁÄÖ±²¥

 When a person dies, the assets in the deceased’s estate are deemed to be acquired by the personal representatives (PRs) for a consideration equal to their market value at the date of death.
 See the Deceased’s capital gains tax position guidance note.

-The PRs are treated for CGT purposes as being a single and continuing body of persons, which has the same residence and domicile that the deceased had at the date of death.
-Therefore even if the personal representatives are all personally UK resident, the estate will be treated as a foreign estate where
+The PRs are treated for CGT purposes as being a single and continuing body of persons, which has the same domicile (to 5 April 2025) and residence that the deceased had at the date of death.
+Therefore even if the personal representatives are all personally UK resident, the estate will be treated as a

 Powered by